 As in course PSY4621, forensic psychological assessment is shown in contrast to psychological assessment in a general clinical context.
-Students will receive specialised training in two essential forensic assessment instruments (FAIs): the RCRAS and the HCR-20.
-Furthermore, they will receive basic training in the use of the MMPI-2.
+Students will receive specialised training in a forensic risk assessment instrument, the HCR-20.
+Furthermore, they will receive training in the use of the MMPI-2, to assess personality factors relevant to the assessment of the relationship between mental disorder and the alleged offense (criminal responsibility) and violence risk assessment.
 They will also learn how to write up the results of these assessments in a structured and transparent way resulting in a report to the court.